Birdshot (film)

 Birdshot is a 2016 Philippine coming-of-age thriller film written, directed and edited by Mikhail Red.
 Starring Mary Joy Apostol, Arnold Reyes, Ku Aquino, and John Arcilla, its story revolves around a farm girl (Apostol) in the countryside, who unwittingly kills a Philippine eagle (an endangered species locally known as the haribon), and two police officers (Reyes and Arcilla) assigned to track down the haribon's killer while investigating the mysterious disappearance of a busload of farmers en route to Manila.

 The film was selected as the Filipino entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
 Birdshot is the first Filipino film released worldwide by Netflix.

 Plot

-Diego Mariano (Ku Aquino) is the caretaker of the land surrounding a sanctuary; he is the father of 14-year-old Maya (Mary Joy Apostol), whose mother died from childbirth.
+Diego Mariano (Ku Aquino) is the caretaker of the land surrounding a forest sanctuary.
+He is the father of 14-year-old Maya (Mary Joy Apostol), whose mother died in childbirth.
 Maya wants to explore the land beyond the family's isolated shack.
-Diego wants his daughter to be self-sufficient, so he teaches her to fire a gun.
-After failing her first shooting lessons, Maya wanders off to the forest sanctuary with her father's dual barrel shotgun and deliberately kills a Philippine eagle, an endangered animal.
+Diego wants his daughter to be self-sufficient, so he teaches her how to fire a gun.
+After failing her first shooting lessons, Maya wanders into the forest with her father's double-barreled shotgun and deliberately kills a Philippine eagle, an endangered animal.

 Meanwhile, newly-recruited police officer Domingo (Arnold Reyes) goes to the area to investigate the mysterious disappearance of farmers en route to Manila on a bus, but is ordered to stop.
-Domingo's partner Mendoza (John Arcilla) and their commander De la Paz (Dido de la Paz) believes that Domingo should focus on finding the killer of the Philippine eagle instead.
+Domingo's partner Mendoza (John Arcilla) and their commander De la Paz (Dido de la Paz) believe that Domingo should focus on finding the killer of the Philippine eagle instead.